smarttommyau/notion-currency-auto-update/README.md

 ## By Docker
 > Under development
 # Usage
+1. Setup and Run Environment
+2. Connect Notion
 ## By python
 1. Get an **internal** integration token
    > Use Notion's [Getting Started Guide](https://developers.notion.com/docs/getting-started)
    > to get set up to use Notion's API.
 2. Set the **NOTION_TOKEN** environment variable by setting it in `.env` or manually
-3. Now, run `python main.py` to run the program everthing is set
+3. Now, run `python main.py` to run the program
 ## By Docker
 > Under development
-#
+## Connect Notion
+First, connect the integration to the database by add connection
+### Ways To Use(Formula)
+> This way all rows in this column will be the same
+1. Create a new column in type of formula
+2. Naming scheme
+`ExRTV currencyA>CurrencyB AnyName`
+- ExRTV is a required prefix
+- CurrencyA: From this currency
+- CurrencyB: target currency
+- AnyName: whatever you like
+### Way To Use(Select with Number)
+1. Create 2 new columns one is a **select** and one is a **number**
+> Not multi-select!!
+2. For the select, Naming Scheme:
+`ExRTT AnyName`
+- **ExRTT** is a required prefix
+- AnyName: whatever you like
+3. For the number, Naming Scheme:
+`ExRTV AnyName`
+- **ExRTV** is a required prefix
+- AnyName: whatever you like
+4. For any row, set the select to in format of `CurrencyA>CurrencyB`
+- CurrencyA: From this currency
+- CurrencyB: target currency
+5. Then, the ExRTV field will be auto update
 # Future improvement
-- [ ] use an currency api that refresh faster
+- [ ] use an currency api that refresh more frequently
 # Acknowledge
 - [ramnes/notion-sdk-py](https://github.com/ramnes/notion-sdk-py)
 - [fawazahmed0/currency-api](https://github.com/fawazahmed0/currency-api)